botfapnews/article-import/README.md

 This script can be used to import/add articles into Newscoop CMS.

 Usage:
-- Place the script into bin folder
+- Place the script into application folder
 - Customize the script according to your needs (e.g. db reading, file including etc)
 - Run script: php ./newscoop-import.php